Azuremis/predict-hacker-news-popularity/artifacts/PredictHackerNews.md

 Below is a **vastly expanded, more detailed** version of the end-to-end implementation guide.
-It’s designed to **streamline collaboration** among your team, **accelerate** your model development, and **make deployment a breeze**.
+It's designed to **streamline collaboration** among your team, **accelerate** your model development, and **make deployment a breeze**.
 Each section includes additional context, best practices, and pro tips so that any team member—no matter their background—can jump in and move forward confidently.

 ---